-Green sheets and marketing materials used in the context of income trust offerings often include prominent reference to "yield".
+Marketing materials used in the context of income trust offerings often include prominent reference to "yield".
 We are concerned that expressions of "yield" in these marketing materials may not be clearly understood, both because the term itself may have connotations or common usages that are not consistent with the attributes of income trust units and because the relationship between the "yield" described in the marketing materials and the information in the prospectus may not be clear.

 "Yield" is generally used in the context of income trust offerings to refer to the return that would be generated over a one-year period, as a percentage of the offering price of the units, if the amounts intended to be distributed by the income trust according to its distribution policy are so distributed.
-In connection with their ongoing approach to disclosure, issuers should carefully consider yield expectations previously communicated to investors through marketing materials or otherwise.
+In connection with their ongoing approach to disclosure, issuers should carefully consider yield expectations previously communicated to investors through sales and marketing materials or otherwise.
 Whether and to what extent those yield expectations are met are important aspects of overall disclosure of performance.
 Issuers should include in their interim and annual MD&A, where applicable, a comparison between the expected yield figure previously communicated and the actual yield.

-5.2 What information do we expect green sheets and marketing materials to contain?
+5.2 What information do we expect the green sheets to contain?

-We are concerned that use of the term "yield" in green sheets and marketing materials may imply that the entitlement of unitholders to distributions is fixed.
+We are concerned that use of the term "yield" in these marketing materials may imply that the entitlement of unitholders to distributions is fixed.
 We expect expressions of yield to be accompanied by disclosure that, unlike fixed-income securities, there is no obligation of the income trust to distribute to unitholders any fixed amount, and reductions in, or suspensions of, cash distributions may occur that would reduce yield based on the offering price.

-A related concern is that disclosure of a yield in green sheets may cause confusion because yield is not typically disclosed in the prospectus.
-If a green sheet contains an expression of yield, we expect the statement to be tied to the disclosure in the prospectus on which the marketing is based (including, in particular, the pro forma presentation of distributable cash in the prospectus).
-Specifically, expressions of yield in green sheets for income trust offerings should be accompanied by disclosure indicating the proportion of the pro forma distributable cash (as set out in the prospectus) that the stated yield would represent.
-Guidance for disclosure about distributable cash in green sheets is set out in section 6.5.2 of this policy.
+A related concern is that disclosure of a yield in marketing materials may cause confusion because yield is not typically disclosed in the prospectus.
+If marketing materials contain an expression of yield, we expect the statement to be tied to the disclosure in the prospectus on which the marketing is based (including, in particular, the pro forma presentation of distributable cash in the prospectus).
+Specifically, expressions of yield in income trust offering marketing materials should be accompanied by disclosure indicating the proportion of the pro forma distributable cash (as set out in the prospectus) that the stated yield would represent.
+Guidance for the disclosure about distributable cash in the green sheets is set out in subsection 6.5.2 of this policy.